 Over however many months (or even years if necessary) it takes, the group will be with you through it all.
-You will be planning, designing, developing and implementing every aspect of Agile HR including:
+You will be planning, designing, developing and implementing every aspect of Agile People Management including:

 - We start with an assessment of where you are today.
 That way you can set a roadmap for yourself for the journey

-- Understanding Agile and the Agile HR Manifesto and how to incorporate into your “system think” going forward
+- Understanding Agile, the Agile HR Manifesto, and the Agile People Manifesto, and how to incorporate into your "system think" going forward

 - Creating the Culture and Mindset for successful Agile Transformation